When does Big Data become Bad Data?

-How do we prevent big data becoming sour?
+How do we prevent big data from becoming sour?

-There is no recipe into preventing big data becoming useless because eventually the value of data will expire as the industry grows and customer preferences change.
-What firms can do, however, is stay on top of their data by preventing bad data entering into their systems and analysing their big data in a timely manner.
+There is no recipe for preventing big data from becoming useless because eventually the value of data will expire as the industry grows and customer preferences change.
+What firms can do, however, is stay on top of their data by preventing bad data from entering their systems and analysing their big data in a timely manner.

 Collection of data is important but gathering too much data can lead to the collection of bad data, which will crowd databases.
 Staying on top of data refers to firms prioritising the data that they collect and being able to streamline and analyse this data using a clear and concise data strategy.
 It is also important that data is analysed in a timely manner – research shows that over the year, 25% of data becomes inaccurate due to various reasons and so firms should actively seek to use their data to provide insight as soon as they can.

 The majority of bad data comes from the fact that firms are dealing with more and more data but not verifying such data.
 As organisations are capturing more data than ever, the likely chance of this data capture being unorganised is higher than ever.
 Unorganised data is linked to unverified and unstructured data which is much harder to analyse and use for customer insights.
 It also creates a lot of time wastage as data analysts are forced to restructure such data before the data can be properly used.
 This data is thus bad data and prevents the ability of big data to drive customer success.